BarryDigby/youth-academy-semII/docs/source/week1/file_1.rst

 * In **translation**, the sequence of the mRNA is decoded to specify the amino acid sequence of a polypeptide.
 The name translation reflects that the nucleotide sequence of the mRNA sequence must be translated into the completely different "language" of amino acids.

-The process of activating a gene to produce a fucntional protein is known as **gene expression**.

 Transcription Produces Genetic Messages
 #######################################